All About The Music: KEXP’s 10 Years Of Airwaves Sessions Have Over 85m Views - The Reykjavik Grapevine

 Kevin drove the Ring Road, “met a lot of people, and bought a lot of records.”
 Back in Seattle, he started playing them out, and kept tabs on the scene.
 Then, in 2007, he met Hlynur Guðjónsson, Iceland’s U.S. Trade Commissioner, at a music event in New York where KEXP was broadcasting live.
 “Band of Horses were playing, and there was a lot of excitement, and he turned to me and said ‘we have to do this in Iceland.’
 Of course, I said ‘Let’s do it.’”

-The partnership started with a small team filming sessions with handheld cameras at RÚV.
-They’d send the content to Kevin in Seattle, seven hours behind, who would air it the next day.
+The partnership started with a small team, Jim Beckmann and Scott Holpainen, filming sessions with handheld cameras at RÚV.
+Einar Örn hosted the sessions, which were sent to Kevin in Seattle—seven hours behind—who would air them later that day.

 The next step was to broadcast live.
 “I came out to scout locations in the summer of 2011,” says Kevin.
 “Kex was just being finished.
-And it just felt like a good vibe for us right away.
+Benedikt Reynisson took me there, and it just felt like a good vibe for us right away.
 And it was KEX… we could bring the ‘P.’ It was just fortuitous and cool.”

 Taking it home